Mutual of Omaha Long Term Care Insurance

 - Professional services of a registered nurse, home health aide or therapist

 - Adult day care services.

-Facility Care – Your policy also covers assisted living and mnursing home care.
+Facility Care – Your policy also covers assisted living and nursing home care.

 Hospice Care – If you are terminally ill, your policy will pay for hospice care in any setting.

-International Benefit – If you’re traveling when the need for care arises, your policy will pay a limited benefit for long-term care services you receive outside the United States, Canada or
+International Benefit – If you’re traveling when the need for care arises, your policy will pay a limited benefit for long-term care services you receive outside the United States, Canada orthe United Kingdom.

 Waiver of Premium – This means you don’t have to pay the premium on your policy when you’re receiving covered longterm care services.